silver13/CG023/README.md

 The quadcopter is based around the STM32F031 chip, Cortex M0 processor with 16K flash memory.

+###Compiling:
+Compile using MDK-ARM toolchain aka Keil uVision.
+A special version is available for stm32F0xx devices ( full free version ), but it's not necessary since the 32K limit of the free version is above the cpu's 16K.
+STM32 support may need to be installed using the "pack installer"

 ###Radio protocol:
 Current options are stock cg023 transmitter or H8 mini transmitter / devo.
 I recommend using the H8 protocol with Devo tx, as the cg protocol only allows approx 7 bits accuracy.
 Protocol is by default stock CG023 protocol.